Registration takes place online using SPIRE, the university's student information system.

 - NOTE: Non-degree students are not eligible to register for Five College Interchange courses.

 A link to the Five College Enrollment Request Form can be found on SPIRE under Enrollment—the form will appear only during the pre-registration and add/drop time periods.
-A copy of the Five College Enrollment Request Form should be returned to the Graduate Student Service Center, 534 Goodell Building (on the ground floor).
+A copy of the Five College Enrollment Request Form should be returned to the Graduate Student Service Center.
 Instructor signatures are required during the add/drop period.
 The advisor signature is not required.
 All questions regarding enrollment in Five College courses should be directed to the Graduate Student Service Center at (413) 545-0722 or firstname.lastname@example.org.

 Review the SPIRE Student Self Service Support Articles.